NeuralEnsemble/elephant/doc/developers_guide.rst

 Mailing lists
 -------------

-General discussion of ElePhAnT development takes place in the `NeuralEnsemble Google group`_.
+General discussion of Elephant development takes place in the `NeuralEnsemble Google group`_.

 Discussion of issues specific to a particular ticket in the issue tracker should